mikbe/commandable/README.markdown

     end

 Note: Class methods are called directly on the class while instance methods have an instance created for that call.
 Keep that in mind if you need to share data between calls.
 In that case you might want to store your data in a model you create outside the execution queue.

 ### Automatic usage/help generation ###

-One of the great features of **Commandable** is that it will automatically create usage instructions based on your methods and the descriptions you provide for them.
-The `help` command is also added for you automatically.
-If your app has no default or it has a default command that requires parameters the help/usage instructions will be printed if a user just runs your app without any input.
+One of the great features of **Commandable** is that automatically creates usage instructions based on your methods and the descriptions you provide for them and it adds a `help` command for you.

+If your app has no `:default` method or it has a default command that requires parameters the help/usage instructions will be printed if a user just runs your app without any input.

 A typical help output looks something like this:

      Commandable - The easiest way to add command line control to your app.
      Copyrighted free software - Copyright (c) 2011 Mike Bethany.
      Version: 0.2.0

      Usage: commandable <command> [parameters] [<command> [parameters]...]

       Command Parameters Description
        error            : Will raise a programmer error, not a user error so you see what happens when you have bad code examples [path]     : Copies the test classes to a folder so you can see a bunch of small examples readme            : displays the readme file (default) v            : <xor> Application Version
      version            : <xor> Application Version
-     widget [path]     : Copies a fully working app demonstrating how to use Commandable with RSpec and Cucumber help            : you're looking at it now
+      widget [path]     : Downloads a fully working app demonstrating how to use Commandable with RSpec and Cucumber help            : you're looking at it now